Model Viewer

 Takes audio data from the Sound Acquisition module, and then computes FFT’s of blocks of data.

-10. Whistle Detector
+9. Whistle and Moan Detector

 Searches for dolphin whistles in the smoothed spectrogram data.